WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Running from Simulink
 """""""""""""""""""""

-WEC-Sim can also be run directly from Simulink.
+WEC-Sim can also be run directly from Simulink with the following steps:

+* Type ``initializeWecSim`` in the Command Window
+* Run the model from Simulink and wait for the simulation to complete
+* Type ``stopWecSim`` in the Command Window

-The Run From Simulink advanced feature allows users to initialize WEC-Sim from the command window and then begin the simulation from Simulink.
-This allows greater compatibility with other models or hardware-in-the-loop simulations that must start in Simulink.
+This allows users to initialize WEC-Sim from the command window and then start the simulation from Simulink, allowing for greater compatibility with other models or hardware-in-the-loop simulations.

 .. _user-advanced-features-mcr: